-5.2.7.1 AVA SOF.1 Strength of TOE security function evaluation.
+5.2.7.2 AVA_SOF.1 Strength of TOE security function evaluation.

-AVA_SOF.1.1D The developer shall perform a strength of TOE security function analysis for each mechanism identified in the ST as having a strength of the strength of TOE security function analysis shall show that it meets or exceeds the specific strength of function metric defined in the PP/ST.
+AVA_SOF.1.1D The developer shall perform a strength of TOE security function analysis for each mechanism identified in the ST as having a strength of TOE security function claim.